Bio-Inspired Modality Fusion for Active Speaker Detection: Experiments

-The novel SCF layer, as well as the entirety of the implemented experiments, were realized using the Keras framework \cite{keras}.
+The novel SCF layer, as well as the entirety of the implemented experiments, were realized using the Keras v2.4.3 framework \cite{Keras} with Tensorflow backend.
+Test runs were performed on a Nvidia RTX 2080 GPU with 8 GB memory.
 In order to assess its superiority against state-of-the-art standards and suitability to the task at hand, we compared its performance to a naive baseline.
-This was composed of an audiovisual concatenated embedding array fed directly to a multi-layer perceptron, as seen in Fig. \ref{fig:diagram}.
-The results of this experiment and those obtained with the SCF layer alternative are shown in Tables \ref{tab:columbia_audiovisual} and \ref{tab:ava_audiovisual} for the Columbia and AVA datasets, respectively.
+This was composed of an audiovisual concatenated embedding array fed directly to a multi-layer perceptron, as seen in Figure~\ref{fig:diagram}.
+The results of this experiment and those obtained with the SCF layer alternative are shown in \mbox{Tables~\ref{tab:columbia_audiovisual} and \ref{tab:ava_audiovisual}} for the Columbia and AVA datasets, respectively.